wangskyGit/passage-sieve/README.md

 Here, $p$ stands for all the passages during the batch training (including positive and negative ones), $p^+$ for the positive passage, and $q$ for the query.
 Our proposed CCR can help the dense retrieval training robust to the false negative problem by helping the model to be more confident in its prediction and thus avoid overfitting to the noise information.

+## NEWS

+🔥 Trained model of MS-doc dataset with AR2+passage sieve algorithm has been released on [huggingface](https://huggingface.co/wangsky/AR2-sieved-MS).
+You can download and use it now!

+🔥 Trained model of NQ dataset with AR2+passage sieve algorithm has been released on [huggingface](https://huggingface.co/wangsky/AR2-sieved-NQ).
+You can download and use it now!

+Others are coming soon......

 ## Usage